-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for replacing the part in the system.
-See Removing a part by using the SDMC.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install the server.
+For instructions, see Installing a part by using the Systems Director Management Console.

 The PCIe RAID and SSD SAS adapter is a double-wide adapter.
 Although it plugs into a single PCIe slot, two adjacent PCIe slots are required for installation.